 Kiruna, Abisko, Sweden

 Despite its isolated location in the middle of Swedish Lapland, Abisko National Park is one of the driest places in the country.
-In winter, its clear skies and clear nights offer optimal conditions for observing the Northern Lights in the absence of light pollution.
+In winter, its clear pollution-free skies and clear nights offer optimal conditions for observing the Northern Lights.
 The Sámi, one of the last indigenous peoples in Europe, have long associated these dancing lights with bad omens.
-They believe that they reflect the souls of the dead in the sky and avoid going outside when these light shows appear.
-During the summer, the Aurora Sky Station allows visitors to enjoy the unique spectacle of the midnight sun.
-The various floral arrangements on Mount Njullá (or Nuolja) and the number of birds in the park, which can be seen in the high season, will delight hikers looking for a change of scenery.
+They believe the lights reflect the souls of the dead in the sky and avoid going outside when the Northern Lights are on display.
+During the summer, visitors can enjoy the unique spectacle of the midnight sun from the Aurora Sky Station.
+The flowers on Mount Njullá (or Nuolja) and the number of birds in the park, which can be seen in the high season, will delight hikers looking for a change of scenery.